International Tax Services

 - Complete IRS Form W-8 BEN Certificate of Foreign Status of Beneficial Owner for United States Tax Withholding.

-- Submit Form W-8 BEN, a completed KSU Foreign National Information Form (FNIF), and copies of the individual's immigration documents to the International Tax Specialist before payment is made.
+- Submit Form W-8 BEN, a completed KSU Foreign National Information Form (FNIF), and copies of the individual's immigration documents to KSU International Tax before payment is made.

-- The International Tax Specialist will review the individual's visa history, payment type, and specific treaty language to determine eligibility for the exemption.
+- KSU International Tax will review the individual's visa history, payment type, and specific treaty language to determine eligibility for the exemption.

 Time LimitIRS Form W-8BEN is valid for THREE (3) calendar years as long as the individual's immigration status remains unchanged.

 The IRS defines a Nonresident alien for tax purposes as: